A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

 \subsubsection{Video processing}

-Compared with images, which require only the processing of spatial features, video tasks also need to process temporal features.
-This makes the work of annotating video tasks is more expensive, meaning that the need to introduce AL is therefore more urgent.
-DAL also has broader application scenarios in this field.
+Compared with the image task that only needs to process information in the spatial dimension, the video task also needs to process the information in the temporal dimension.
+This makes the task of annotating the video more expensive, which also means that the need to introduce AL has become more urgent.
+DeepAL also has broader application scenarios in this field.

 For example, \cite{Hussein2016Deep} proposes to use imitation learning to perform navigation tasks.
 The visual environment and actions taken by the teacher viewed from a first-person perspective are used as the training set.
 Through training, it is hoped that students will become able to predict and execute corresponding actions in their own environment.
 When performing tasks, students use deep convolutional neural networks for feature extraction, learn imitation strategies, and further use the AL method to select samples with insufficient confidence, which are added to the training set to update the action strategy. \cite{Hussein2016Deep} significantly improves the initial strategy using fewer samples.
-DeActive \cite{Hossain2018DeActive} proposed a DAL activity recognition model.
-Compared with the traditional DL activity recognition model, DeActive requires fewer labeled samples, consumes less resources, and achieves high recognition accuracy. \cite{Wang2018Deep} minimizes the annotation cost of the video-based person Re-ID dataset by integrating AL into the DL framework.
+DeActive \cite{Hossain2018DeActive} proposes a DeepAL activity recognition model.
+Compared with the traditional DL activity recognition model, DeActive requires fewer labeled samples, consumes fewer resources, and achieves high recognition accuracy. \cite{Wang2018Deep} minimizes the annotation cost of the video-based person Re-ID dataset by integrating AL into the DL framework.
 Similarly, \cite{Liu2019Deep} proposes a deep reinforcement active learning method for person Re-ID, using oracle feedback to guide the agent (i.e. the model in the reinforcement learning process) in selecting the next uncertainty sample.
-The agent selection mechanism is continuously optimized through alternately refined reinforcement learning strategies. \cite{Aghdam2019Active} further proposes an active learning object detector method based on convolutional neural networks, for pedestrian target detection in video and static images.
+The agent selection mechanism is continuously optimized through alternately refined reinforcement learning strategies. \cite{Aghdam2019Active} further proposes an active learning object detection method based on convolutional neural networks for pedestrian target detection in video and static images.